m-bur/complex_social_systems/README.md

 You can also find the report of the project in [complex_social_systems_report.pdf](complex_social_systems_report.pdf).

 The presentation is available is available via this polybox [link](https://polybox.ethz.ch/index.php/s/CcdPgqdmIzNWI4w).

+#### Abstract:

+This work aims to investigate the impact of media on the opinion dynamics of a simulated election via agent-based modeling.
+The complex relationship between voters and media is simplified by using a network of voters with hierarchical mutual connections on a two dimensional grid and a separate set of media nodes with random connections to voters.
+The results reveal a strong media influence on voter opinions, with significant implications for media-driven manipulation.
+When voters are allowed to choose the media outlets they are listening to, media manipulation becomes ineffective over almost the entire range of media opinions.
+Only if neutral media nodes are manipulated, a substantial lead of one opinion over the other emerges, suggesting that susceptibility to media manipulation concentrates among undecided voters in the presence of echo chambers.